rsyed0/mquery/README.md

 ## Planned features:

-- Implementation of multiple-ticker algotrading strategy using RNNs
 - Usage of quanttrader API to use live data/perform live trading
 - Implementation of higher leverage trading strategies like calls/puts
 - Hierarchical forecasting for stocks grouped by sector